martinklepsch/martinklepsch.org/_posts/2012-01-01-Better-Programmers-Calendar.markdown

 Better Programmer's Calendar is a full year calendar that supplies you with a new programming puzzle every week.

-These puzzles are:
+These puzzles are

-- increasingly difficult
+ * increasingly difficult
-- programming language agnostic
+ * programming language agnostic

 ## Resources